-Our professional teaching artists provide K-12 students, teachers, parents, seniors, and community members with hands-on, sequential arts classes in a full range of arts disciplines, including dance, digital media, theater, music, visual, and literary arts.
-Through our residencies, BAC provides and promotes quality arts education programs that:
+BAC teaching artists provide hands-on learning experiences for K-12 students, teachers, parents, seniors, and community members in a variety of arts disciplines - including dance, digital media, theater, music, visual arts, and literary arts.
+Through our artist residencies, workshops, and performances, BAC provides and promotes quality arts education programs that:

 - Foster creativity and imagination